istiakrifti/llms-based-bengali-math-olympiad-solver/README.md

 #### Model & Framework Used:
    - **Numina Model:** A state-of-the-art model designed for advanced mathematical problem-solving in Bengali.
    - **vLLM (Virtual Large Language Model):** A library used to manage large-scale computations and optimize performance across multiple GPUs.
-   - **T5 (Text-to-Text Transfer Transformer):** The model uses **T5** as a pre-trained backbone for text-to-text tasks, adapted to handle mathematical problem-solving in Bengali.

 #### Training & Evaluation:
    - The model is trained on a dataset of 209 Bengali Math Olympiad problems and evaluated using a test set of 100 problems.